 Additionally, we host Virtual Practice Interview Program throughout the year aimed at helping you meet alum and while also receiving feedback on interview techniques.

-In Spring 2021, you will have opportunities to connect with alumni during events in February and March including Networking from Home, Behavioral Practice Interviews, and career fairs.
+You will have opportunities to connect with alumni during events in the coming Fall, including Networking from Home, Behavioral Practice Interviews, and career fairs.

 Can I join a CCE employer/alumni event just to listen and stay off camera and muted?